tigerfarm/tigtaskrouterworker/README.md

 workerStatus.js : Node.js program to list the status of all the WorkSpace workers.

+nodeHttpServer.js : Node.js web server program for test this application on a local host.

 ## Twilio Functions

 tokenclient.js : code to generate TaskRouter client tokens.
 Called from generateTrToken.php.